Infomechanics of Independent and Identically Distributed Particles: Thermal equilibrium

-where the first approximation neglects the third term of (\ref{ei}), the second approximation is (\ref{secondappr}) and the third approximation is Stirling's formula.
-As expected, (\ref{stfatt1}) is the Sackur-Tetrode entropy formula for a classical ideal gas of $N$ particles in an one-dimensional container of size $L$ at temperature

-At high temperature, the discrete index of energy levels can be approximated to a dense (continuous) random variable that we call again ${\cal L}$.
-Its probability density function is obtained by looking at the quantization rule appearing in the exponent of the Boltzmann distribution as at a continuous function of continuous variable.
+The probability density function of dense (continuous) random ${\cal L}$ is obtained by looking at the quantization rule appearing in the exponent of the Boltzmann distribution as at a continuous function of continuous variable.
 The normalization of the dense distribution is just the division by the integral of equation (\ref{betaboxint1}), leading to where $f_{\cal X}(\cdot)$ indicates the probability density function of the continuous random variable ${\cal X}$.
 The probability density function of the continuous random energy, that again we call ${\cal E}$, is found by making the following change of random variable from the continuous energy level ${\cal L}$ to the continuous energy ${\cal E}$:

 hence